Molecular Level of Genetics

 When sperm cells enter an egg at conception, they bring along with them substantial amounts of paternal RNA and epigenetic proteins which apparently play an important role in the development of embryos.

 NOTE: If you had difficulty in understanding these complex processes, you may wish to go over them again.
 Keep in mind that the graphic shapes used here to model the components of DNA, RNA, protein, and amino acid are not accurate representations of the real shapes and the relative sizes.
-If you particularly had difficulty understanding the protein synthesis process, you should start reviewing by looking at the following video clip:
+You can also review this information with the animated tutorials on DNA, genes, chromosomes, and proteins at the Learn Genetics web site linked below:

-This link takes you to an external website. (length = 3 mins, 33 secs)
+Center of the University of Utah.
+This link takes you to an external website.
+To return

 NOTE: There is an RNA-based defense system in the cytoplasm of cells that functions to prevent the genetic material of invading viruses from being replicated.
 This is known as RNA interference or RNAi.
 The video linked below provides a simple explanation of how this system works.